ayushsachan123/Movie-Booking-and-Recommendation-Website/README.md

 ## Installation

 ### Clone
-- Clone the repository to your local machine using git clone using `https://github.com/prajwal714/Movie-Booking-and-Recommendation-Website.git`
+- Clone the repository to your local machine using git clone using `git@github.com:ayushsachan123/Movie-Booking-and-Recommendation-Website.git`

 ### Setup
 - Run `npm install` to install all the packages and dependencies
 - Create a .env file, add the MONGODB_API path corresponding to your MongoDB atlas account in the file.
    A .env.sample file is provided.

-## About me
-I am Computer Science Undergrad from IIIT Gwalior.
-Former intern at GoJek, passionate dev and tech enthusiast.
-I keep myself involved in building stuff and experimenting with new things.
-Do checkout my portfolio and connect with me on LinkedIn.
-- **Portfolio** : <a href="https://prj-prajwal.netlify.app/" target="_blank">`prj-prajwal.netlify.app`</a>
-- **LinkedIn** <a href="https://www.linkedin.com/in/prajwal714/" target="_blank">`linkedin.com/in/prajwal714`</a>

 ## License